Find Affordable College Courses

 Request Information

-University of Northern Colorado ranked #6 on this year’s Best Journalism Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Greeley, University of Northern Colorado is a public college with a fairly large student population.
+University of Northern Colorado came in at #6 in this year’s edition of the Best Journalism Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the city of Greeley, University of Northern Colorado is a public college with a large student population.

 On average, journalism graduates from University of Northern Colorado take out $21,300 in student loans while working on their Bachelor's Degree.